dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 Before you receive and install a managed app, your organization configures its permissions.
 They might restrict app functionality or user interactions to protect app data from being shared or seen by unauthorized individuals.
 For example, an organization could block the use of copy and paste while in the app.
 Or they could restrict you from saving data to your device's local storage.

-To further protect files and data, your organization might configure several managed apps to work together.
+To maximize data protection, your organization might configure several managed apps to work together.
 For example:
 1. You connect to your organization's network in a managed browser app, such as Microsoft Edge.
 2. You click a link to open your peer's presentation file.
 3. An appropriate managed app, such as Microsoft PowerPoint, opens the file.